 There are many subjective factors involved in closing the deal, like the prospect’s personality and current situation.
 Your goal is to convince the decision maker to buy your product or service, and you may have to deal with defending against a competitor’s offer, indecisiveness on the part of the contact, or other internal issues related to the account’s buying process.Your goal is to convince the decision maker to buy your product or service, and you may have to deal with defending against a competitor’s offer, indecisiveness on the part of the contact, or other internal issues related to the… Click To Tweet

 When it comes to closing those sales qualified leads, you can employ a variety of techniques.
 Your sales manager and colleagues all have their preferred approaches, but maybe you’re new to selling or still trying to find what works best.
 While closing techniques vary, some practices remain true.
-The following tips for inside sales reps can help you catapult your closing ratio.
+The following inside sales tips can help you catapult your sales closing ratio.

 1. Earn the Right to Ask for the Sale